-In order to transfer course credit from another university to count towards credit as as Discipline-Specific Knowledge (Category 2) or Research Methods, Statistical Analysis, and Psychometrics (Category 4), you must first receive approval from your advisor, then submit the appropriate documentation to the Student Affairs Office.
-The following steps outline how to submit a course transfer review request to your advisor:
+In order to transfer course credit from another university to count towards credit as Discipline-Specific Knowledge (Category 2) or Research Methods, Statistical Analysis, and Psychometrics (Category 4), students must first receive approval from their advisor, then submit the appropriate documentation to the Student Affairs Office.
+The following steps outline how to submit a course transfer review request to the advisor:

-- 1. Print out the document accessible from the following link: (This document is also found on the UNC SOE website under "Request to Transfer Course Credit Form" - 2.
-Complete the form describing how mastery of content of the area was acquired (some examples include quizzes, tests and exams; course papers; response to readings; course discussions; journaling; etc.)

-3. Submit the form, along with the course syllabus, to your advisor for review.
+- 1. Print out the document accessible from the following link: (This document is also found on the UNC SOE website) - 2.
+Complete the form describing how mastery of content of the area was acquired (some examples include quizzes, tests and exams; course papers; response to readings; course discussions; journaling; etc.) - 3.
+Submit the form, along with the course syllabus, to the advisor for review.

-After your advisor has approved a course for transfer credit (following the previously described steps), you will complete the following steps in order to officially transfer the courses(s) onto your UNC transcript.
+After the advisor has approved a course for transfer credit (following the previously described steps), the student should complete the following steps to officially transfer the courses(s) onto the UNC transcript.
 This policy is for transferring graduate work from institutions other than UNC.
 Steps are as follows:

-- 1. Print out the document accessible from the following link: (This document is also found on the UNC SOE website under "Student Affairs") http://soe.unc.edu/services/student\affairs/forms/graduate/transfer\rec.pdf - 2.
-List only the courses which your advisor accepted on your POS as fulfilling a requirement.
-Make sure that you also include any courses that were approved by your advisor that you took online or at another university during your time here at UNC. - 3.
-After you've completed this document, please submit it to Dean Bryan in the Student Affairs Office.
+- 1. Print out the document accessible from the following link: (This document is also found on the UNC SOE website under "Student Affairs") http://soe.unc.edu/services/student affairs/forms/graduate/transfer rec.pdf - 2.
+List only the courses with advisor approval on the POS as fulfilling a requirement.
+Make sure to include any courses that were approved by the advisor taken online or at another university or at UNC. - 3.
+With completion of this document, submit it to the Office of the Assistant Dean for Student Affairs.